Jerjian/payment-reconciliation-module/README.md

 This project provides a web application for reconciling patient payments against pharmacy prescription data, specifically integrating with data structures similar to those found in Kroll pharmacy systems.
 It features a Node.js/Express/Sequelize backend API and an Angular frontend.

-_(Note: This project was initially planned using Python/SQLAlchemy but was transitioned to Node.js/Sequelize)._

 ## Overview

 The application allows users to: